 We wanted to support partitioned, distributed, real-time processing of these feeds to create new, derived feeds.
 This motivated our partitioning and consumer model.

-Finally in cases where the stream is fed into other data systems for serving, we knew the system would have to be able to guarantee fault-tolerance in the presence of machine failures.
+Finally in cases where the stream is fed into other data systems for serving, the system would have to be able to guarantee fault-tolerance in the presence of machine failures.

 Supporting these uses led us to a design with a number of unique elements, more akin to a database log than a traditional messaging system.
 We will outline some elements of the design in the following sections.